filecoin-project/lotus-docs/content/en/lotus/manage/claim-extension.md

 Just before TermMax is reached, the client requests an extension to MaximumVerifiedAllocationTerm and the claim's TermMax is updated.
 The claim will now expire after 1 year thus making the total duration of claim to be 5 years.

 2. Client A makes an allocation with TermMax 4 years against a provider.
 The provider seals the data and claims the allocation.
 The claim term starts and 4 years pass.
 Just before TermMax is reached, a new verified client B requests an extension to MaximumVerifiedAllocationTerm.
-Client B will spend the Datacap required for this claim and claim will be extended to MaximumVerifiedAllocationTerm from now.
+Client B will spend the DataCap required for this claim, and the claim will be extended to MaximumVerifiedAllocationTerm from now.
 Thus, the total duration of this claim will become 9 years and provider will enjoy 10x power without having to reseal the data for 5 years as the sector lifetime is currently limited to 5 years maximum.

 3. If a verified deal was made by client A before DDO was implemented and the allocation was created by Market Actor (old verified deal), then client A can extend the claim for this deal to MaximumVerifiedAllocationTerm without paying any further Datacap.